srl-labs/learn-srlinux/docs/blog/posts/2023/cli-ranges.md

 Error: Path '.system.lldp.interface{.name==ethernet-1/*}' does not specify any existing objects
 ```

-The reason it errored is that the `/system/lldp/interface` list itself does not have these interfaces available in its own context.
-The interfaces are available in the `/interface` list, and referenced by `/system/lldp/interface`, which does not make them eligible for wildcard expansion.
+The reason for the error is that the `/system/lldp/interface` list does not contain these interfaces within its own context.
+These interfaces are instead available within the `/interface` list and are referenced by `/system/lldp/interface`.
+This referencing structure does not make them eligible for wildcard expansion in this context.

-Later in this post, you will see how [ranges](#objects-and-scoping) can solve this by creating objects that do not exist yet.
+Later in this post, we will see how [ranges](#objects-and-scoping) can solve this by creating objects that do not exist yet.

 ### Wildcards and strings

 It might not be obvious, but wildcards can be used with string-based keys.
 Pretty much as you'd expect, you can add a wildcard `*` character anywhere in the string key and it will match any number of characters in that position.

-For example, on a system that has several VRFs that start with `red` we can match all of them like that:
+For example, on a system that has several VRFs with names beginning with `red` we can match all of them like that:

 ```srl
 --{ +* candidate shared default }--[  ]--